martc55/Jbd2Solis/README.md

 0x35E - Manufacturer name (“PYLON”)
 0x305 - Solis sends this message every second

+I used another Nano and MCP2515 to read and check the CAN bus output on the serial monitor,
+his must be correct before connecting to the Solis inverter.
+You should see 6 packets of data every second, the 7th packet (0x305) only when connected to the inverter.

 SETUP ISSUES
 After setting up as “Pylon LV” the inverter displayed the SoC, Battery Voltage and Current OK, but it over charged the max. battery Charge Voltage of 56V, set in the code.
-The BMS was set to 57V and stop it over charging further.
-The BMS should be used as safety device if the inverter falls.
-So I setup the inverter as “User-Define” and it works fine.
+Need to check the Control Parameter menu because it defaults to 60V.

-INVERTER AS “User-Define”
+INVERTER AS “PYLON-LV”
 ![Solis_Display](https://github.com/martc55/JBD2SOLIS/assets/40126951/f2f5980b-6f6f-4ac2-bbc1-b7ee474fcb04)

 USE THIS AT YOUR OWN RISK!